Steve Bannon Faces ‘Bleak’ Outlook After Indictment, CNN Legal Analyst Says

 After being indicted for fraud charges, former Donald Trump campaign strategist Steve Bannon faces a “bleak” outlook, according to CNN legal analyst Elie Honig.

 As Honig noted, the U.S. Attorney’s Office for the Southern District of New York (SDNY) indictment accuses Bannon and is co-conspirators of funneling millions of dollars from the “We the People Build the Wall” crowdfunding campaign and using it for their personal expenses.
-The analyst claimed that the indictment suggests that the SNDY has documents that provide a “strong” case against the accused.
+The analyst claimed that the indictment suggests that the SDNY has documents that provide a “strong” case against the accused.

 “From Bannon’s perspective, it’s one thing to defend a case that turns on subtle issues of subjective intent, or that rest on testimony from other co-conspirators,” the analysis read.
 “But it’s much harder to defend a case based on black-and-white financial documents.
 A good defense lawyer can cross-examine a witness and try to take apart his story — but it’s much harder to argue with phony invoices and forged receipts.”